-- Click here to learn how to schedule a CAPS appointment that best meets your needs.
+- + LEARN how to schedule a CAPS appointment that best meets your needs.

 Our first priority is your safety and sense of wellbeing.
 How urgent is your situation?

 If you are in a life threatening situation right now, please call 911 or go directly to the Emergency Department of the nearest hospital (if you are in the Burlington area this is Fletcher Allen Health Care at 111 Colchester Avenue).

 If your need is urgent (not life threatening) and requires a same-day appointment, please call CAPS at 802-656-3340 to schedule a same-day initial consultation.
 Same-day appointments focus on providing immediate support, discussing available resources, and planning next steps.

-If it is after normal business hours and your need is URGENT, you may reach the on-call counselor by calling the CAPS at 802-656-3340.
+If it is after normal business hours and your need is urgent, you may reach the on-call counselor by calling CAPS at 802-656-3340.

-If your need is NON-URGENT, and you are new to CAPS, please call CAPS at 802-656-3340.
+If your need is not urgent and you are new to CAPS, please call us at 802-656-3340.
 The front desk will schedule you for the next available Initial Consultation.
 A CAPS Initial Consultation is a 30 minute appointment that focuses on information gathering, assessment of needs, and developing an appropriate plan that may include services at CAPS or a referral to a community provider or other campus resources.